browserengineering/book/book/visual-effects.md

 [^image-decode]: Not to be confused with image decoding, which will be done later.

 Now we are ready to load the images.
-Each image found will be loaded and stored in an `images` dictionary on a `Tab` keyed by URL.
+Each image found that is part of the style of an element will be loaded and stored on the `background_image` property on the `Node` object.
 However, to actually show an image on the first screen, we have to first *decode* it.
 Images are sent over the network in one of many optimized encoding formats, such as PNG or JPEG; when we need to draw them to the screen, we need to convert from the encoded format into a raw array of pixels.
-These pixels can then be efficiently drawn onto the screen.[^image-decoding]
+These pixels can then be efficiently drawn onto the screen.
+[^image-decoding]

 [^image-decoding]: While image decoding technologies are beyond the scope of this book, it's very important for browsers to make optimized use